deqline/IPABundler/README.md

 ![](https://i.imgur.com/Lka4tKR.png)

 ## Installation
-❎ Releases might not always be up to date with the code, please check the status below.
+❎ Releases might not always be up to date with the code, for this reason only download from releases if the status is up to date.

-  **STATUS:** UP-TO-DATE.
+  **STATUS:** UP TO DATE.

 - Download it from [here](https://github.com/AlexSimpler/IPABundler/releases/latest) .
 - Build the solution yourself!